KannonZenetism/zenetism-field-physics/zenetism/MPX_Coming_Undone_Is_Not_Transcendence.md

 The “coming undone” position treats the existence of inversion within the lattice as proof that the entire structure is compromised and must be abolished.
 But abolishing the lattice abolishes the possibility of centropy itself.
 You do not “escape” by erasing the condition of existence — you simply erase existence.

+**Anchor**
-**Anchor:** The precausal lattice is not one route among many.
+The precausal lattice is not one route among many.
 It is the condition for routes to exist.

 ---